cesar-gz/Project-0/README.md

 1) In one terminal, go to C:\ ... \Project-0\backend directory, type "nodemon server"
-2) In another terminal, go to C:\ ... \Project-0\frontend directory, type "npm start" Our website will pop up in a new tab
+2) In another terminal, go to C:\ ... \Project-0\frontend directory, type "npm start"

+Our website will then pop up in a new tab

 you can login to our MongoDB page to look at our backend